scout-io/scout/helm-chart/README.md

 ## 📄 License

-This Helm chart is licensed under the MIT License.
+This Helm chart is licensed under the MIT License. # Updated